onnowhere/advancement-disabler/README.md

 Advancement Disabler is a repository for two datapacks that disable all vanilla advancements and recipes for your map and gets rid of all toast messages.
 Both packs accomplish the same goal, but there are some differences.
 Select the one that best suits your needs.

+You also have the option to **generate these datapacks for any version of Minecraft** by downloading the executable in releases.

 - `disable_advancements`
     - This pack invalidates all root advancements by setting an invalid parent.
     - Lightweight and **likely futureproof** but **floods the output log with errors** (they can be ignored).